neil-yoga-crypto/xno-developers-education/README.md

 # xno-developers-education

-Getting Started with the Nano Currency using JavaScript, curated by https://every.yoga.
+Getting Started with the Nano Currency using JavaScript.

 ![alt text](readme.png)